Cappelìn History, Family Crest & Coats of Arms

 The surname Cappelìn was first found in Hampshire where the oldest record of the name was Albert Chapelain, who was listed in the Domesday Book of 1086 as a tenant in chief and the king's chaplain.

-Important Dates for the Cappelìn family
+Early History of the Cappelìn family

 This web page shows only a small excerpt of our Cappelìn research.
 Another 196 words (14 lines of text) covering the years 1559, 1634, 1677, 1696, 1591, 1672, 1659, 1660, 1598 and 1675 are included under the topic Early Cappelìn History in all our PDF Extended History products and printed products wherever possible.